TMS · For Clinicians

 Anatomic MRI neuronavigation Uses the patient’s structural MRI to target a specific DLPFC coordinate.
 More precise; requires imaging and a navigation system.

 Functional MRI (fMRI) targeting Targets the individual L-DLPFC locus most functionally anticorrelated with the subgenual ACC.
 Most precise, most resource-intensive.
-Basis of SAINT; see Cutting edge.
+Basis of SAINT; see Cutting edge & prediction.

 Targeting error adds up.
-Work from the Brainstim / Acacia group and others has shown that scalp-based methods can miss the intended DLPFC target by ~30 mm on average, and that more precise, connectivity-based targeting improves remission rates in head-to-head comparisons (Cash 2021; Li 2020; Hadas 2019).
+Work from the Brainstim / Acacia group and others has shown that scalp-based methods can miss the intended DLPFC target by ~30 mm on average, and that more precise, connectivity-based targeting improves remission rates in head-to-head comparisons (Cash 2021; Li 2020).

 Brain networks